connexcs/docs/templates.md

 ![alt text][temp-4]

-## Manage columns

-You can also manage columns on Templates page, as shown in the figure below:

-![alt text][temp-5]

 ## Search Template

 Any template can be searched from the list.
 Just type in the search field and results will be filtered out in run time.